michaellee/old-michaelsoolee.com/_posts/2014-05-27-making-dollars.md

 He asked how I was doing and I replied that I was doing well.

-I asked how he was doing and with the biggest smile, he replied, "I'm having a good day becasue I'm making dollars".
+I asked how he was doing and with the biggest smile, he replied, "I'm having a good day because I'm making dollars".

 He didn't have to say anymore, his demeanor said it all.
 He was geninely happy and was glad to have a job that paid him dollars.